East Bengal: Economy, culture, religion and military

 Orient Airways, owned by an East Bengal-based industrialist, launched the first flights between Karachi and Dacca.
 The airline later evolved into Pakistan International Airlines.

 The Chittagong Tea Auction was established in 1949.

-As a result of the Bengali Language Movement, East Bengal was a center of Bengali cultural activities.
+As a result of the Bengali language movement, East Bengal was a center of Bengali cultural activities.

-The University of Dacca was hotbed of political thought.
+The University of Dacca was a hotspot of political thought.

 The East Bengal Regiment was formed on 15 February 1948 following Pakistan's independence and transition from post British rule.
 The infantry of the new Pakistan Army was made up exclusively of men from the western part of the country.
 It was consequently necessary to raise a regiment in the east.
 A total of eight battalions were raised.

+Paramilitary forces like the East Pakistan Rifles and East Pakistan Ansars were established, Ansars were deployed to the border areas in 1948 during the Indo-Pakistani war of 1947–1948 to prevent crimes and smuggling.

 Religion

-East Bengal (present-day-Bangladesh) had a population of 19 million people in the year 1800 A.D, of which 10.716 million people were followers of Hinduism representing a majority of about 56.4% of the region's population, while 7.961 million adheres to the Muslim faith, constituting 41.9% of the region's population as 2nd largest community.
-The smaller number of 3.23 lakh people followed Buddhism, Animism and Christianity, together presenting around 1.7% of the region's population.
+East Bengal (present-day-Bangladesh) had a population of 19 million people in the year 1800 A.D, of which 10.716 million people were followers of Hinduism representing a majority of about 56.4% of the region's population, while 7.961 million adhered to the Muslim faith, constituting 41.9% of the region's population as 2nd largest community.
+The smaller number of 323,000 people followed Buddhism, Animism and Christianity, together presenting around 1.7% of the region's population.

+The spread of Islam in East Bengal was more the result of conversion than conquest; dissatisfied with Buddhism and opposed to Hinduism, which put the majority of the population of East Bengal into the lower caste, vast numbers of Bengalis were attracted by the Islamic doctrine of the equality of all men before God.
+But they retained many of their old rituals and incorporated them into their new faith.

-Bangladesh's capital Dhaka city name is said to have been derived from Dhakeshwari Maa (“The Hindu Goddess Durga”), whose shrine is located in the western part of the city.
+Bangladesh's capital Dhaka city name is said to have been derived from Dhakeshwari the patron goddess of the city, whose shrine is located in Ramna of Dhaka city.
 In Bangladesh, there's exist a blending culture of Hindu, Muslim, Buddhist, folk religion, deities and practices.
 Worship exchanges takes place at temples and mosques and religious folk music gatherings (especially at Vaishnavite gatherings and among Muslim Sufis).
-Folk deities recognized by both Hindus and Muslim have included Shitala, the goddess of small pox, Oladevi, goddess of cholera, Manasa, goddess of snakes and are worshipped by Hindus and Muslims of Bangladesh both alike.
+Folk deities recognized by both Hindus and Muslim have included Shitala, the goddess of small pox, Oladevi, goddess of cholera, Manasa, goddess of snakes and are recognised by Hindus and Muslims of Bangladesh both alike.

-Present

-As of 21st century, the present region of East Bengal exists in form of sovereign Bangladesh today and is now an Islamic country both demographically and constitutionally as the country holds fourth-largest Muslim population in the globe and Islam is the official state religion of Bangladesh by Article (2A).
-The population of Bangladesh is 165.2 million as per 2022 census report, of which majority of 150.49 million people (91.1 percent of Bangladeshis) follow Islam, Hinduism is followed by 13.05 million people (7.9 percent of population) as second-largest religion, Buddhism being third-most followed religion and is followed by 9.91 Lakh people (0.6 percent of population), Christianity is followed by 4.95 lakh people (0.3 percent of the population) and tiny micro-scopic minority of 1.65 lakh people (0.1 percent of population) follow other religions most being tribal and Animists.